simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 (this configuration item is experimental and may change or disappear)

-It is possible to specify that messages below a certain size will be sent as soon as the call to MPI_Send is issued, without waiting for the correspondant receive.
+It is possible to specify that messages below a certain size (in bytes) will be sent as soon as the call to MPI_Send is issued, without waiting for the correspondant receive.
 This threshold can be configured through the ``smpi/async-small-thresh`` item.
 The default value is 0.
 This